steventce/team-12/server/README.md

 The above deletes node_modules folders on both client and server, and the build folder on client

 ## Note
-- For git pull update to main server instance on AWS EC2, do all of the above except 'Using a local DB' section
+- For git pull update to main server instance on AWS EC2, do all of the above except [Using a local DB](#Using a local DB) section
-- For brand new deployment, same as above, but do 'Edit .db-config.json' and 'Initialize DB data' section to set your initial database connection config and data.
+- For brand new deployment, same as above, but do the [Edit config.json](#edit-config) and [Initialize DB data](#init-db-data) section to set your initial database connection config and data.
 Then to make sure the config file is read-only, not tracked by git:
 ```
-chmod 400 .db-config.json
+chmod 400 config.json
-git update-index --assume-unchanged .db-config.json
+git update-index --assume-unchanged config.json
 ```